 How can temperatures be monitored in the pharmacy?

-The minimum requirement for temperature control in the pharmacy is the use of a Min-Max thermometer.
-It displays the respective lowest and highest temperature value between two readings.
+The minimum requirement for temperature monitoring in the pharmacy is the use of a Min-Max thermometer.
+It shows the lowest and highest temperature value between two readings.

-However, a Min-Max thermometer also involves inconveniences and risks: For one thing, the thermometer must be consistently read daily and the results entered into a list that must be maintained and archived.
-For another, the person assigned should be reliable and trustworthy.
-The decisive disadvantage of a min-max thermometer, however, is the lack of a reliable alarm in the event of a limit value being exceeded.
-And this, if possible, before damage has occurred!
+However, a Min-Max thermometer also involves inconveniences and risks: For one thing, the thermometer must be read consistently every day and the results entered into a list that must be maintained and archived.
+On the other hand, the person in charge must be reliable and trustworthy.
+However, the decisive disadvantage of a min-max thermometer is the lack of a reliable alarm in the event of a limit value being exceeded.
+And preferably before any damage has occurred .

 Temperature logger for pharmacies

-So how do I check as simply and reliably as possible that the required temperatures are being maintained?
+So how do I check as simply and reliably as possible whether the required temperatures are being maintained?

-For this purpose, there is technical equipment for temperature monitoring - from individual measuring devices such as temperature loggers or entire systems consisting of temperature loggers with radio transmission.
-A temperature logger is a mobile, battery-powered measuring device that measures the temperature in the air or in another medium at specific time intervals.
-The data is either stored on the measuring device itself or transmitted via a transmitter to a data storage device.
+Technical equipment for temperature monitoring is available for this purpose - from individual measuring devices such as temperature loggers or entire systems consisting of temperature loggers with radio transmission.
+A temperature logger is a mobile, battery-operated measuring device that measures the temperature in the air or in another medium at specific time intervals.
+The data is either stored on the measuring device itself or transmitted to a data memory via a transmitter.

-We offer temperature loggers of the LogTag series for temperature measurement in the pharmacy.
+We offer temperature loggers from the LogTag series for temperature measurement in pharmacies.
 The data is stored directly on the device.
 The LogTag data loggers can be read out manually.
-Alarms you receive directly when you are on site.
+You receive alarms directly when you are on site.

 - Automatic recording of the temperature